SubwayLabs/Full-Stack-Take-Home/README.md

   - The "View Report" button should only be activated if the user has selected 1 or more channels, via their checkbox.
 When the "View Report" button is clicked the user should be taken to a bulk report view for the selected channels
+ - The "View" links witin the table should only be visible when the user is hovering over that row.

 - The Bulk Report and Detail Views should be more or less identical, the only change being the channels that are represented in the view.
 The view is implemented with a table,